Ashishsn1210/Ashishsn1210/README.md

 # Hi 👋, I am Ashish S N

 ## 👨🏻 About Me
 I am passionate about data science and analytics.
-I am fascinated to work on uncovering patterns, trends and insights to solve real-world problems.
+I get fascinated to work on uncovering patterns, trends and insights to solve real-world problems.
 I am specialized in using tools like Excel, SQL, Python, and Power BI.
-I have showcased my skills in Data Analysis by doing projects across multiple domains, which you can find in my repositories.
-I have strong skills in understanding, analyzing and visualizing data & building interactive dashboards.
+I have showcased my proficiency in data analysis by doing projects across multiple domains, which you can find in my repositories.
+I have a strong skill set  in understanding, analyzing and visualizing data & also building interactive dashboards.

 ## 🛠️ Skills
 - #### Languages: ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white&style=flat-square) ![R](https://img.shields.io/badge/-R-276DC3?style=flat&logo=r&logoColor=white)